-- Financial impacts of amalgamation are being closely assessed and the Towns will provide an update on information when it is available.
-What has been determined to date is included here. - Decisions made by both Turner Valley and Black Diamond Councils through the amalgamation process that will result in reduced costs include: - A seven (7) member council - resulting in reduction of seven (7) elected officials. - One (1) CAO - resulting in reduction of one (1) CAO. - It is also expected that there will be some reduction in administrative costs by eliminating redundancies between the two Towns including: - Financial audit - IT - software - IT - hardware - Office equipment - Upon amalgamation, a service level review will be conducted, and the organizational structure will be assessed to determine and identify the requirements for the amalgamated town.
+- Decisions made by both Turner Valley and Black Diamond Councils through the amalgamation process that will result in reduced costs include: - A seven (7) member Council - resulting in reduction of seven (7) elected officials. - One (1) CAO - resulting in reduction of one (1) CAO. - It is also expected that there will be some reduction in administrative costs by eliminating redundancies between the two Towns including: - Financial audit - IT - software - IT - hardware - Office equipment - Upon amalgamation, a service level review will be conducted, and the organizational structure will be assessed to determine and identify the requirements for the amalgamated town. - UPDATED: Potential annual savings have been estimated in the [Finance Report to Public's Costs and Savings of Amalgamation](#) section (p.
+9-11).
+Most long term savings can not be estimated at this time until a service level review is conducted and implemented.
+For convenience, the table below indicates some of the cost savings and anticipated one time expenses which will need to occur after incorporation.